App Deployment Before Android™ for Work

 2. Users enable "unknown sources" in Settings to download apps.
 This action allows users to install apps from a variety of sources such as third-party app stores, file sharing utilities, web browsers, and email attachments.
 Although Google Play isn't a perfect security model, Google has advanced algorithms for statically and dynamically detecting malicious applications.
 On the other hand, when users download apps from unknown sources, the chance of installing malware on the device increases exponentially.
 Although many of these apps may come from legitimate sources, IT is justifiably uneasy about allowing unverified and untrusted apps on the enterprise network.

 3. Apps leverage proprietary APIs from handset manufacturers.
 Some trusted apps can invoke these APIs so they can be installed on the device without requiring the user to enable unknown sources.
 In a BYOD environment however, these APIs are not universally available.
-There are usually too many device models that either donâ€™t have extension APIs or they can't be supported by the EMM or MDM vendor.
+There are usually too many device models that either donâ€™t have extension APIs or they can't be supported by the EMM or MDM solutions vendor.
 For example, the popular Nexus line doesn't have any APIs that a vendor can use to install applications without requiring the user to enable unknown sources.

 Android for Work: A New Way to Securely Deploy Apps